MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/ai-overview.md

 ---
-title: Copilot in Power Apps overview
+title: Copilot in Power Apps overview (preview)
-description: Copilot in Power Apps overview.
+description: Learn how to use AI to build apps by describing what you want them to do with Copilot in Power Apps.
 author: mduelae
 ms.topic: conceptual
 ms.custom: canvas